Confused about how to create a zip file (or simply how to zip a file)? Struggling to password protect a zip file? Either way, we got you.

 Here’s everything you need to know about how to make, create, zip, and password protect zip files on Mac.

 Once you know how to zip a file, it’s a quick and easy way to bundle casual, low-stakes materials and send them off to friends, family members, or coworkers.

 To demonstrate, I found some gifs of pretty darn cute dogs.
 Let’s say I want to send them to all my friends, but don’t want to have to send them individually.
 (Who has time for that?!)

 To zip a file, all you have to do is highlight the documents or images you wish to bundle and right click > “Compress [#] items”.

 And presto, you’re done—you’ve created a zip file.
-If you’d like, you can double-click to open the zip file you just made, just to confirm nothing went wrong.
-(You can find the zip file in the same folder as the images or documents you used to create it!)
+If you’d like, you can double-click to open it to confirm nothing went wrong.
+(You can find it in the same folder as the images or documents you used to create it!)

-Then, rename the zip file to your heart’s content.
+Then, rename the file to your heart’s content.

 How to Create and Password Protect a Zip File on Mac

 Here’s where things get more complicated.
 Let’s say these adorable dogs are top-secret, and must be password protected.
 While it’s a snap to password protect PDF documents after you’ve created them, you have to simultaneously create and password protect a zip file.